rachellezhu/sistem-informasi-perpustakaan/README.md

 ## Installation

-In the root directory of this project, execute these following commands on terminal:
+Execute the following commands in the terminal in the root directory of this project:

 `composer update`